 Kavyashree Umesh Bangalore: Once the policy makers, whether regional or national level, realize that ecological development is translating to economical development, they would understand the benefits of building policies that encourage ecological growth.
 In majority of scenarios, we see that several projects have recieved funding, yet the emission levels did not fall down.
 But, by continuously monitoring the progress of a nation, it would hold the policy makers accountable to the cause.
 The transparancy provided by blockchain, can further motivate the citizens to question the actions of the government and hold them accountable, since, everyone has something to gain here.
 On the supranational level, each nation can observe and understand the contribution made by other nations (again due to the transparancy) and can learn about policies that might have led to such changes.
 Nations can further change international policies (such as ones related to burning of foreign garbage in developing nations which in turn holds both the involved countries accountable) that might in turn lead to bettering its own emmision cuts.

-World Green Building Council and RESET in collaboration with Wilson Centre and the Earth Day Network just launched the “Plant a Sensor” campaign to drive worldwide air quality monitoring in and outside of buildings. – How easily could your project hook onto this initiative and its sensory data in order to translate their monitoring into real positive effects and climate action?
+World Green Building Council in collaboration with RESET and partners at the Earth Day Network and the Wilson Center launched the “Plant a Sensor” campaign to drive worldwide air quality monitoring in and outside of buildings. – How easily could your project hook onto this initiative and its sensory data in order to help translate its monitoring into real positive effects and climate action?

 Kavyashree Umesh Bangalore: The “Plant a Sensor“ project depicts how easy it will be to implement Greenblox.
 Although, the current blockchain technology might not support all the data from all the sensors, the data can none the less serve as a point of verification.
 In order to achieve compliance with current technology constraints, we can also intelectually design methodologies to choose data points sporadically as input to the blockchain.
 The only reason to add this data onto a blockchain is to maintain the established trust via the Smart Contracts.
 This would help translate the efforts of monitoring into tangible tokens.